Zelenskyy brings Europe's top leaders with him to meet Trump on ending Russia's war

 Planning to join Zelenskyy in America's capital are European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte.

-“BIG PROGRESS ON RUSSIA,” Trump posted Sunday on social media.
+“BIG PROGRESS ON RUSSIA,” Trump posted online Sunday.
 The president also bemoaned media coverage of his summit with Putin, saying on Truth Social: "I had a great meeting in Alaska."

-Following the Alaska summit, Trump declared that a ceasefire was not necessary for peace talks to proceed, a sudden shift to a position favored by Putin.
+Following the Alaska summit, Trump declared a ceasefire was unnecessary for peace talks to proceed, a shift to a position favored by Putin.

-Secretary of State Marco Rubio said Sunday that a ceasefire was still possible but that “the best way to end this conflict is through a full peace deal."
+Secretary of State Marco Rubio said Sunday a ceasefire was still possible but “the best way to end this conflict is through a full peace deal."

 'A very big move'